Arzianghanchi/Woolflow/README.md

 # Woolflow
-Appliocation for farmer tracking of wool.
+Application from which farmer can track the transportation of wool